rheamathias/SOFE3980U-Lab3-Part1/README.md

     ![a1](figures/a1.jpg)

-3. FFill the account information and accept the terms of services.
+3. Fill the account information and accept the terms of services.

     ![a2](figures/a2.jpg)